Understanding Benchmark Fractions: A complete walkthrough

 Q2: How do I teach benchmark fractions to young children?

 A2: Use visual aids like fraction circles, number lines, and real-world objects to illustrate benchmark fractions.
-Start with the simplest fractions (1/2, 1/4) and gradually introduce more complex ones.
-Engage students in hands-on activities and games.
+In real terms, start with the simplest fractions (1/2, 1/4) and gradually introduce more complex ones.
+Engage students in hands-on activities and games Turns out it matters..

 Q3: Can I use benchmark fractions for all fractions?